The Promise and Reality of Continuous Integration Caching: An Empirical Study of Travis CI Builds: Conclusion

 \section{Conclusion}

-This paper presents an empirical study of CI caching practices in {\sc Travis CI}, analyzing $513{,}384$ builds from $1{,}279$ {\sc GitHub} projects to examine adoption, maintenance, impact on build duration, and common issues.
+This paper presents an empirical study of CI caching practices in {\sc Travis~CI}, analyzing $513{,}384$ builds from $1{,}279$ {\sc GitHub} projects to examine adoption, maintenance, impact on build duration, and common issues.
 Our results show that $70\%$ of projects do not adopt CI caching, primarily due to limited awareness and varying project characteristics, and $76\%$ of projects do not maintain their caches, highlighting that effective caching requires ongoing updates.
 We find that two-thirds of projects experience no significant reduction in build duration after enabling caching, indicating that benefits depend on proper maintenance.
-Moreover, most projects ($80\%$) cache all dependencies, which can lead to unnecessary cache uploads when artifacts change frequently, and caching may also introduce issues such as cache corruption or limited support for certain scenarios.
+Moreover, two-thirds of projects ($67\%$) cache all dependencies, which can lead to unnecessary cache uploads when artifacts change frequently, and caching may also introduce issues such as cache corruption or limited support for certain scenarios.
 These findings underscore the need for researchers, tool builders, and developers to collaborate on reducing CI cache maintenance overhead and improving caching support.

-\textbf{Future work.} We plan in the future to survey and interview software developers to gain more insights into their level of awareness and actual practices for dealing with CI caching.
-We also plan to consider other CI services (e.g., {\sc GitHub~Actions}) to assess whether our results hold.
+\textbf{Future work.} We plan to survey and interview developers to better understand awareness and practices related to CI caching, including the security implications of stale cached dependencies and the automated detection of optimal artifacts to cache based on project context and build history.
+We also plan to replicate our study on modern CI services such as {\sc GitHub~Actions} and {\sc CircleCI} to assess whether our findings generalize beyond {\sc Travis~CI}.

+\begin{acks} This work is funded by the Natural Sciences and Engineering Research Council of Canada (NSERC): RGPIN-2025-05897. \end{acks}